gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/README.md

 Wrote a script that extract "Property Addresses biodata" from website and stores in excel.
 As the script is available on cloud it can be run from anywhere.

 # Process
-The script takes the information(Addresses) from Property Address column; submits a form with the address on the appropriate website(i.e. Propertyshark.com), performs a query;
-and extracts the results to store it to a new file.
+1. Script takes the information(Addresses) from spreadsheet.
+2. Script submits a web-form (@Propertyshark.com).
+3. Script extracts results and  saves back in same spreadsheet.

-*In case of interruption while running the script, the script will pick up from where the row it has left when you rerun it.
+*In case of interruption, while running the script, the script will pick up from where the row it has left when ran again.